 To our knowledge, PDFTables does not provide any OCR processing.
 Thus, if you have to tables from scanned images, you either need to run OCR on your documents first, or move on to our next software of the article – Docparser.

 Both the software presented above come with their set of advantages and disadvantages.
-As per its name, Docparser is a parsing software that not only extracts tables from PDF but can extract any kind of data from any kind of document, scanned image or PDF.
+As per its name, Docparser is a parsing app that not only extracts tables from PDF but can extract any kind of data from any kind of document, scanned image or PDF.

 Docparser is a cloud-based application for extracting any kind of data from PDFs and scanned documents.

 In comparison to Tabula and PDFTables, this is what Docparser has to offer:

 * Specifically designed for batch processing of PDFs and scanned documents

 * Lets you extract not only tables but other data points as well